tbbear/MMM-Openhab/README.md

 * git clone https://github.com/tbbear/MMM-Openhab` into the `~/MagicMirror/modules` directory.

 * No API key needed!
 Only a running Openhab System.

+* No translation needed cause the sidemap from your own (in your native language written) is displayed

 ## Config.js entry and options